-- Add a site description - Add a short (50-300 characters), relevant, readable description of your site to your site meta description.
+- Add a site description - Add a short (50-300 characters), relevant, readable description of your site to your SEO site description.
 This text may appear below your site title in search results, depending on what your visitors search for.

 - Add your location - Your site has a better chance of appearing in searches for your area if Google and your customers can see your location.
 If you have a business with a physical location, we recommend you create a Contact us page with your address and a map.
 Alternately, in some templates your business information can display on your site.